Friedrich von Pöck: Early life and naval career

 Friedrich von Pöck was born on 19 August 1825 in Szobotist, Komitat Neutra, in the Kingdom of Hungary, then part of the Austrian Empire.
 He was the son of the Austrian army officer Colonel Freiherr von Pöck and his wife, Marie Freifrau Horeczky von Kraszna-Horka und Koricsan.
 Pöck was educated at the old Austrian naval academy in Venice, graduating in 1843.
 After beginning his service in the fleet, he became a protege of Admiral Bernhard von Wüllerstorf after serving as his second in command during their circumnavigation of the globe aboard the steam frigate SMS Novara in the late 1850s.

 During the Second Schleswig War in 1864, he commanded the ship of the line Kaiser on a deployment to the North Sea, again under Wüllerstorf.
-He did not see action, as an advance squadron commanded by Wilhelm von Tegetthoff had broken the Danish blockade of the northern German ports at the Battle of Heligoland.
-Following Wüllerstorf's retirement, Pöck became the adjutant of Archduke Leopold, the new head of the Austrian Navy.
-During this period, Pöck was promoted to the rank of Rear Admiral.
-During the Seven Weeks' War against Prussia and Italy, Tegetthoff was placed in command of the battle fleet.
+He did not see action, as an advance squadron commanded by Captain Wilhelm von Tegetthoff had broken the Danish blockade of the northern German ports at the Battle of Heligoland.
+In 1865, Kaiser Franz Joseph abolished the Austrian naval ministry, placed the navy under the war ministry as the Marinesektion (Naval Section), and created the position of Marine Truppen-und Flotteninspektor (Naval Troop and Fleet Inspector) Archduke Leopold.
+Pöck, then holding the rank of captain, became Leopold's adjutant, along with his primary protege.
+Tegethoff had been promoted to the rank of rear admiral after the battle of Heligoland, ahead of several other captains, including Pöck.
+Accordingly, Leopold promoted Pöck to the same rank, but back-dated the promotion to before Tegetthoff's, to restore Pöck's seniority.

+During the Seven Weeks' War against Prussia and Italy, Tegetthoff was placed in command of the battle fleet; Leopold was too preoccupied with command of an army corps that was to engage the Prussian Army to advocate for Pöck's command of the fleet.
 Pöck was instead assigned as the naval liaison for Archduke Albrecht in Venetia.
 Pöck replaced Tegetthoff as the fleet commander after the latter became the Navy chief, a position Pöck held until January 1870.
 He was then promoted to the second in command of the Navy, though he succeeded Tegetthoff after his untimely death in April 1871.
 This role filled two positions, with Pöck serving as the Marinekommandant and the Chief of the Marinesektion.
 Rear Admiral Georg von Millosicz in turn took Pöck's previous position as second in command.